 This was a “recovery hike” for Christian as he is just getting back on the trail after major knee surgery this past May.
-We wanted to climb Hunterfield last Winter but attempted to after a major storm and parking was not possible.
-We decided to climb from the quarry which limits the ascent to about 660’ and a 2.8-miles round trip.
+We wanted to climb Hunterfield last Winter but attempted to after a major storm, and parking was impossible.
+We decided to climb from the quarry, limiting the ascent to about 660’ and a 2.8-miles round trip.

 The mountain has fine views from the lean-to near the summit and another just up the trail.
-Although anytime of the year is good to go, it may be best when the leaves are down and use discretion in Winter especially after major snow as roads are seasonally maintained and parking is limited on the ones that are plowed.
+Although any time of the year is good to go, it may be best when the leaves are down and use discretion in Winter, especially after significant snow, as roads are seasonally maintained.
+Parking is limited to the ones that are plowed.

 Huntersfield summit is also at the county line for Schoharie and Greene counties.
-So this makes Huntersfield the highest point in Schoharie County and is ranked 9th of New York’s 62 county high points and 7th of the Catskill 67.
-On this day, we had the mountain to ourselves and we only counted 18 names listed in the lean-to register over the past 30-days.
-Thus, if one wishes to visit a “high peak” in relative solitude this could be the hill for you.
+This makes Huntersfield the highest point in Schoharie County and is ranked 9th of New York’s 62 county high points and 7th of the Catskill 67.
+We had the mountain to ourselves on this day, and we only counted 18 names listed in the lean-to register over the past 30-days.
+Thus, if one wishes to visit a “high peak” in relative solitude, this could be the hill for you.

 Trails to Huntersfield Mountain

 There are several approaches to the peak.
 Some are on trail others are old woods roads.
 You can find directions to the mountain in the links below.
-Our description will start from the quarry on Jim Cleveland Road which is a rough access road that penetrates the state land to the Huntersfield State Forest proper.
+Our description will start from the quarry on Jim Cleveland Road, a rough access road that penetrates the state land to the Huntersfield State Forest proper.